academe/laraveldkim/README.md

 Now, many applications will have DKIM handled for them by the operating system or the mail sending service (e.g. Sendgrid, or their ISP's SMTP server, or set up using Control Panel).
-In some instances this is not an option, and so this package was creeted to do the signing at the application level.
+In some instances this is not an option, and so this package was created to do the signing at the application level.

 How to Use
 ----------